jinghuazhao/R/utils/README.md

 Fedora 36 setup gets easier to start with 'sudo dnf install R-devel' followed by adding `cmake`, `pandoc`, `ImageMagick` as well as `cairo-devel`, `libcurl-devel`, `libjpeg-turbo-devel`, `readline-devel`, `v8-devel`, `xorg-x11-fonts*`.

+Note that some errors can only be seen through R CMD INSTALL.

 ### .R/Makevars

 ```bash